EMI-Group/evox/benchmarks/etl_vs_torch/results/README.md

   CMAES/Ackley/100x10 stall resolved (new etl bests ≈ 0.00055–0.0037);
   parity verdicts re-derived with `retag_parity.py`; torch-cpu baseline re-run first (fitness bit-identical, timing refreshed).
+- **MO NSGA3 re-run (2026-09-05):** all 4 NSGA3 cells re-run on etl-numpy,
+  etl-xla-cuda, etl-iree-llvm-cpu, etl-iree-cuda after the matrix_rank/solve → eigh fix. numpy: 4/4 ok (hv/igd bit-identical to pre-fix records — the replacement is numerically equivalent on the numpy backend; timings refreshed). xla-cuda: 4/4 ok (previously 4 export errors) — DTLZ2 parity ok (rel 0.009/0.071), DTLZ1 not-ok RNG scatter (rel 16.636/0.528). iree-llvm-cpu / iree-cuda: export now passes; all 4 cells crash in the iree-compile segfault — verified NOT to be an NSGA3 regression (identical to NSGA2/MOEAD; do not attempt to fix iree).
+Merged with retag_parity.py --partial + --set-note per the committed conventions.

 Known issues recorded in the JSONs after the re-run:

-1. **NSGA3 `matrix_rank` export rejection — 12 cells** (4 each on
-   iree-llvm-cpu / iree-cuda / xla-cuda): the stablehlo v1 exporter rejects `matrix_rank` at `src/evox_etl/algorithms/mo/nsga3.py:216`.
-This was
-   previously masked by the cumprod error; decomposing that op (e.g. an eigh-based full-rank check) should unblock NSGA3 on all compiled backends.
-2. **iree-compile segfault on NSGA2/MOEAD MO programs — 15 cells**
+1. **iree-compile segfault on all MO programs — 23 cells** (iree-cuda 12,
-   (iree-cuda 8, iree-llvm-cpu 7): `Error code: -11`, stack dump inside `libIREECompiler.so` (deep recursion).
+   iree-llvm-cpu 11): `Error code: -11`, stack dump inside `libIREECompiler.so` (deep recursion).
 The stablehlo v1 export succeeds;
    the compiler itself crashes.
 Not retryable.
+NSGA3 reached this crash only after the `matrix_rank`/`solve` → eigh fix (2ae931e4); the unmodified NSGA2/MOEAD tell triggers it identically — an upstream iree while-loop compiler bug.
-3. **MOEAD/DTLZ2/100x3x10 on iree-llvm-cpu** passes export AND compile but fails at runtime: `ref is null ... hal.buffer_view.create` (INVALID_ARGUMENT).
+2. **MOEAD/DTLZ2/100x3x10 on iree-llvm-cpu** passes export AND compile but fails at runtime: `ref is null ... hal.buffer_view.create` (INVALID_ARGUMENT).
-4. Large-scale CMA-ES Ackley cells (1000x50/10000x100) remain unconverged on torch-cuda (≈20.6/20.4) and scatter on the etl compiled backends (rel 0.44–1.89) — RNG-stream variance on unconverged runs; the 100x10 stall itself is resolved by the `p_c` quirk fix.
+3. Large-scale CMA-ES Ackley cells (1000x50/10000x100) remain unconverged on torch-cuda (≈20.6/20.4) and scatter on the etl compiled backends (rel 0.44–1.89) — RNG-stream variance on unconverged runs; the 100x10 stall itself is resolved by the `p_c` quirk fix.